NVIDIA/NVFlare/docs/programming_guide/high_availability.rst

 #####################################
 High Availability and Server Failover
 #####################################
 Previously in NVIDIA FLARE 2.0 and before, the FL server was the single point of failure for the system.
-Starting with NVIDIA FLARE 2.1.0, a high availability (HA) solution has been implemented to support multiple FL servers with automatic cutover when the currently active server becomes unavailable.
+Starting with NVIDIA FLARE 2.1, a high availability (HA) solution has been implemented to support multiple FL servers with automatic cut-over when the currently active server becomes unavailable.

 The following areas were enhanced for supporting HA: